Andrew Bailey (banker)

-Andrew John Bailey (born 30 March 1959) is a British central banker and Governor of the Bank of England since 16 March 2020.
+Andrew John Bailey (born 30 March 1959) is an English banker who has been Governor of the Bank of England since 16 March 2020.

 Previously he served as the Chief Cashier of the Bank of England under Mervyn King from January 2004 until April 2011, Deputy Governor of the Bank of England for Prudential Regulation under Mark Carney from April 2013 to July 2016 and Chief Executive of the Financial Conduct Authority from 2016 to 2020.

 Education

 Bailey attended Wyggeston Boys' Grammar School, Leicester, from where he went to Queens' College, Cambridge.
 He gained a B.A. in history (promoted to M.A.
 (Cantab.) in 1985) and a Ph.D. from the Faculty of History, University of Cambridge in 1984 with a thesis on the impact of the Napoleonic Wars on the development of the cotton industry in Lancashire.
 At Cambridge he chaired the university's branch of the Fabian Society.